 From feared and hated to loved, honored and admired.
 Mankind has been fascinated by orcas for centuries.
 And now there is a magazine about these magnificent animals.
 Created for people and by people who want to share their passion for orcas and their habitat with the rest of the world.

 Orcazine is an unique and independent platform that is available worldwide in English and Dutch.
 Orcazine is an online blog that can be read for free on all devices.
-Orcazine will become available as a Print-On-Demand magazine in the future.
+Orcazine is also available as a magazine and Kindle e-book on Amazon.
 As a private, non-commercial initiative, Orcazine totally depends on volunteers and sponsors.
 Therefore, your help is welcome.

 We are a magazine for ‘orcaholics’, but we also like the reach out to a wider audience.
 Therefore, our audience consists of a very diverse group of people.
 Young and old, different levels of education, male and female.
 All have one thing in common: an interest in orcas.